rgwch/webelexis-es/readme.md

 * Grab your mobile phone and get 'Google Authenticator' from the App Store/Play Store.

 * Launch your favourite browser and navigate to the [Elexis-Server-Wiki](https://github.com/elexis/elexis-server/wiki/SMART-on-FHIR).
-Scroll down to the Admin-QR-Code for the demo database and youse this as a seed for the Google Authenticator App.
+Scroll down to the Admin-QR-Code for the demo database and use this as a seed for the Google Authenticator App.

 * Navigate to <http://localhost:8380/openid> and log in as **Administrator** with the Password **Admin** and a 2FA-token generated from your mobile app.